markdmillerjr/markdmillerjr.github.io/projects/pac_code_wing.md

 Below is the code that follows the idea laid out from the sketches above.
 It reorders the points for each segment and determines the slope of each segment to determine the modeling of a complex multi-segment wing.

 <h4>Wing Planform Code</h4>
+Following code snippet assumes that points have been placed on both the leading and trailing edges, that way it won't encounter problems with empty arrays.
+If points are only placed along the leading or trailing edge, not both, a code snippet below this is run.

 ```matlab
 % Wing Preview